kevinhennessy/Angular_Sig/Session 3/readme.md

 ```javascript
 constructor(@Inject(“AppConfiguration”) config:any)
 ```
+A problem with string tokens is that they can be easily overwritten.
+In the Angular DI system that last one prevails.
 #### Injection Tokens - alternative to using strings
 One solution to choosing a provider token for non-class dependencies is to define and use an InjectionToken.
 The definition of such a token looks like this: